Quick Comparison

 This review is specifically designed to help buyers identify the price points where quality actually improves, not just where marketing claims escalate.

-How we tested cookware sets under $200
+How we compared cookware sets

 Each set went through a six-week evaluation covering daily cooking.
 We specifically tracked two performance indicators that reveal real quality: heat distribution uniformity (using thermal imaging) and nonstick release consistency over time.